What is the Logo Development Process?

 Developing a logo is split into 4 phases.

-- Refining concepts - a round of revisions based on us actioning feedback from the sketching/digitising phase - we offer two rounds to ensure the logo works.
+- Refining concepts - a round of revisions based on feedback from the sketching/digitising phase - we offer two rounds to ensure the logo works.
+This is where the concept gets pressure-tested.
+We apply your feedback from phase one and refine the direction.
+Two rounds is deliberate – enough to get it right without creating revision loops that cost time and money.

-Rest assured, this process is designed for efficiency, with 4 rounds of developments.
+Rest assured, this process is designed for efficiency, with 4 rounds of development.

 First, we all want your project to succeed.